zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

         <kendo:dataSource-sync>
             <script>
                 function(e) {
-                    // Code to handle the Sync event.
+                    // Code to handle the sync event.
                 }
             </script>
         </kendo:dataSource-sync>
     </kendo:dataSource>

 ### <kendo:dataSource-requestStart>

 Fires when data request is to be made.